Buying and Cleaning Vintage Linens

 To give the piece a good, initial clean, submerge the cloth into the lukewarm sink water with just a teaspoon of shampoo, gently moving it around to saturate the cloth.
 Soak for 10 minutes, then rinse with lukewarm water.

 Next, refill the sink again and add Retro Clean.
+(I am also carrying this product in my online shop now!)
 This particular product is made for cleaning vintage cloth and needlework, and targets the discoloration and mildew stains, while not attacking the individual fibers as harsher detergents do.
 This is important, as vigorous manipulation and hard detergents can weaken the fabric.
 The key for this product to work well is exposure time, and I left this piece in the solution for 4 hours, occasionally moving it around in the water.

 To rinse, let the water out of the sink and refill it with lukewarm water, but hold the cloth to the side.
 I often add a tbsp of white vinegar to the rinse water, a natural deodorizer.
 Gently move the piece around in the rinse water for about 5 minutes, then drain the sink, repeat if needed.
 Gently squeeze out excess water while its still in the sink.